-We will investigate a chronosequence (forest sites recovering for different time spans from a former use as pasture or plantation) to assess and compare the reassembly of interaction networks and trajectories of ecosystem processes.
+We investigate forest sites recovering for different time spans from a former use as pasture or plantation (= a chronosequence) to assess and compare the reassembly of interaction networks and trajectories of ecosystem processes.
 We will quantify the effects of functional traits that are predicted to be important for network reassembly and resilience to perturbations: response traits to environmental conditions, and interaction traits as determinants of network links.
 Analysing the relative contribution of these traits across distinct ecological processes allows us to distil dis- and reassembly rules of forest recovery.
 The complexity of newly composed networks with forest recovery is predicted to increase the overall rate and resilience of ecosystem processes.
 To test this hypothesis, we will perform a perturbation-recruitment experiment (P-REX) along the chronosequence.
 Overall, our research unit will unravel how, to what extent, and how fast a forest ecosystem can re-establish after deforestation, including the diverse species communities, complex interaction networks, and relevant processes that characterize such forest ecosystems.

 Predicted increase in network complexity with the age of recovering forests:

 - the impacts of agricultural land use (pastures and cacao plantations) to characterize the resistance of networks against deforestation,